w4kery/PhishingSim/README.md

-# Improve Phishing Email Project
+# Mastercard Cybersecurity - Improve Phishing Email Project
 ## Let's give you some context

 You are an analyst in our **Security Awareness Team.**